Building on agreed strategies and plans

 It was envisaged that passenger transport would be given priority through this corridor.
 A high quality public transport route would provide reliable, fast and frequent service.
 Such a service is expected to make passenger transport more attractive as an alternative to a car.
 Over time the passenger transport spine may be upgraded to operate in its own right-of-way separated from general traffic.

 The Basin Reserve project needs to enable enhancement of the passenger transport spine as well as State Highway 1.
 The Basin Reserve itself occupies a pivotal position along the growth spine and encouragement of growth in and around this area is of strategic significance in achieving the growth objectives.

 Also vital are: improved road connections; safe movements for pedestrians and cyclists around the Basin Reserve; access to passenger transport; and providing environmental benefits in reducing energy use and air pollution.

-Read more about the growth nodes and the passenger transport spine in the Wellington City Council's Urban Development Strategy document (external link).
+Read more about the growth nodes and the passenger transport spine in the Wellington City Council's Urban Development Strategy document (external link) (external link).

 Adelaide Road Growth Framework

 Wellington City Council's Adelaide Road Framework (the framework) provides a long-term vision for the future development of the Adelaide Road area as part of Wellington's growth spine.
 The framework covers the Adelaide Road area as well as its links with neighbouring land uses including Wellington Hospital, Massey University, the Basin Reserve and SH1.

 The long-term vision for Adelaide Road set out in the framework is: "A high quality mixed-use area that is a more vibrant, attractive, better connected, accessible and safer place which meets the needs of all people living in, working in and using the area".